fr0ntl04d/conftest/README.md

 ### Importing content

+1. Open a working directory (can be empty) the extension will create a temporary `/.confluence` directory for page metadata information.
-1. Run `Confluence Test Suite: Import Content from Confluence`
+2. Run `Confluence Test Suite: Import Content from Confluence`
-2. Enter your Confluence credentials
+3. Enter your Confluence credentials
-3. Enter the page ID of the page you want to import
+4. Enter the page ID of the page you want to import
-4. The content will open in VS Code with formatting preserved
+5. The content will open in VS Code with formatting preserved

 Suggested use: if there are customized macros you'd like to use, recommend creating the page in the confluence environment first and preconfiguring the macros there, then when you are ready to edit import that page in storage format.
 Make changes within the CDATA brackets to edit the contents of that macro.